A BRAND CONSULTANCY

 So, Who Was the Celebrity Passenger on the Jet, and How Can I Keep Reading?

 To read the rest of chapter one (and to access the whole book) you can buy it via BookBaby.com by following this link.
-It will also be on Amazon.com soon, but it will cost the same from both sites, and it is better for me if you buy it from BookBaby.
+It is available there now, and will be on Amazon, Barnes & Noble, and other booksellers starting in late January..

-If, for any reason whatsoever, you have limited funds or would really like to read this book without buying it, please email me at Book@DennisCreative.com.
-I will send you a PDF version of the book, for free.
+If you are a student, if you have limited funds, or (for any reason, really) simply would like to read this book without buying it, please email me at Book@DennisCreative.com.
+I will send you a PDF version of it for free.
 No strings attached.